vwala/docs/content/merchant/paying-commission.md

    - Name: `vwala commission payments` (optional)
    - Email: *Your PayPal business account's email address*
    - Save the form
-- Open the app that you have just created.
+- Open the app that you have just created (make sure you are using the **live version**).
 You should now see the applications' `client id` and `secret`.
 You will need to click `show` to reveal the secret.
    - Copy and paste the `client id` and `secret` fields into the `vwa.la > my account > store settings > payments` form (instructions below).
    ![](/images/merchant/pp-live-credentials.png)
    - Ensure that the following options are enabled for the application.